aws-samples/content-moderation-with-graph-databases/README.md

 $ pip install -r requirements.txt
 ```

+Ensure you have AWS CDK installed on your local machine.
+Please follow the instructions at https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html

 ## Install the dependencies for the Lambda Layer

 Then you need to install the packages needed for the Lambda Layer into the correct directory.
 Ensure you are in the root directory of this repository.